 Falken Eurowinter HS449

-Best Drifting Winter Tire: Japanese high-performance tire brand Falken cut its teeth participating in the American Le Mans Series, endurance racing and myriad high-profile drifting series.
+Best Entry-Level Performance Tire: Japanese high-performance tire brand Falken cut its teeth participating in the American Le Mans Series and a handful of high-profile drifting series.
 So it makes perfect sense that a company familiar with getting sideways on the tarmac would offer a strong performer in the snow and slush.
-Falken’s Eurowinter HS449 combines silica-enriched rubber, 3D siping and directional tread to provide ample traction on snow and ice; staggered rubber blocking cuts down tire noise and improves performance on dry pavement.
-In any case, we wouldn’t suggest too much rear-wheel snow throwing unless you’re willing to risk leaving some paint on the guardrails.
+Falken’s Eurowinter HS449 combines silica-enriched rubber, 3D siping and directional tread to provide ample traction on snow and ice.
+Staggered rubber blocking cuts down tire noise and improves performance on dry pavement, but we wouldn’t suggest getting too loose with the rear-wheels unless you’re got the course to yourself.

 Pirelli Winter Sottozero 3